junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “End Plush Retirements Act”.
+This Act may be cited as the “Members of Congress Pension Opt Out Clarification Act ”.

 ## § 2.
 Making FERS optional for Members